abstractHunter/library_management_api/README.md

 - /all => Returns all books in the library.
 - /byId/:id => Returns a book with the given id.
 - /like/:title => Returns all books which contain the given title.
+- /byAuthor/:author => Returns all books which have the given author firstname or lastname.
+- /byTitle/:title => Returns all books which have the given title.

 ### POST  /books
 - /new => Creates a new book.